styled-components/styled-components/docs/tagged-template-literals.md

 # ES6 Tagged Template Literals

-Tagged Template Literals are a new feature in ES6 that lets you define _custom string interpolation_ rules, which is how we're able to create Styled Components.
+Tagged Template Literals are a new feature in ES6 that lets you define _custom string interpolation_ rules, which is how we're able to create styled components.

 ```js
 /* If you have no interpolations, they're the same. */